01surbhi/INDIAN-SIGN-LANGUAGE-DATSET--50/README.md

 Indian Sign Language dataset
 ISL-52: Indian Sign Language Dataset

-The ISL-52 dataset contains 52 isolated Indian Sign Language words,related to day to day activities ,acedemics,daily conversation and social life in INDIA.
+The ISL-52 dataset comprises 52 isolated Indian Sign Language words related to day-to-day activities, academics, daily conversation, and social life in India.
-The datase collected for research in sign language recognition using deep learning.
+The dataset was collected for research in sign language recognition using deep learning.

  Dataset Details